PBA on Vintage Sports

-PBA on Vintage Sports is a Philippine television sports presentation show broadcast by City2, MBS/PTV and IBC.
+PBA on Vintage Sports is a Philippine television sports presentation show broadcast by City2, PTV and IBC.
 It aired from March 7, 1982 to December 12, 1999.
 The consist of branding used for presentation of Philippine Basketball Association games produced by Vintage Sports.

 History

 Vintage Sports' scoring bug circa-1992 season.

 In 1982, the PBA awarded the broadcast rights of its games to Vintage Enterprises, Inc., a company owned by Carlos "Bobong" Velez and signed a P5.4 million deal with the league.

 Games were aired on City2 Television, with the second game of a doubleheader aired live and the first game followed afterwards on a delayed basis.
 One play-by-play and one analyst was assigned to cover both games.

 For the first three years of Vintage's coverage, they had the legendary sports commentator Joe Cantada and Pinggoy Pengson as its main anchors with Steve Kattan and Andy Jao as the analysts.
 Future PBA commissioner Jun Bernardino served as the sideline reporter (dubbed as the "Man on the Ball").
 Occasional analysts were also added in the panel, which includes Freddie Webb, Norman Black and Joaqui Trillo.

 Several innovations were added by Vintage to the PBA coverage compared to their predecessor, including the "Man on the Ball" feature, which acts as a sideline reporter, "Inside Basketball", which discusses the basketball fundamentals (hosted by Steve Kattan, then later Norman Black), and "Winner's Profile", a feature segment about the players during their off-the-court activities.
 They also changed the delivery of the panelists by bringing out insights from the action in the game with less emphasis on play-by-play.

 The orientation of the main camera was changed since the 1983 Open Conference, with the team benches moved at the bottom of the screen.
 This is to accommodate additional advertisement when the main camera pans at the basketball court.
 Team huddles during timeouts were also included since 1984.

 After the PBA's transfer to The ULTRA in 1985, Ronnie Nathanielsz, Sev Sarmenta and Ed Picson were later added as additional play-by-play commentators.
-In 1986, City2 (BBC) went off the air after the EDSA People Power Revolution and Vintage transferred its broadcasts to the People's Television Network as their partner.
+In 1986, City2 (BBC) was sequestered by the revolutionary government of Corazon Aquino after the EDSA People Power Revolution and Vintage transferred its broadcasts to the People's Television Network as their partner.

 In 1987, Vintage started airing PBA doubleheaders live, and they assign a different play-by-play commentator for both games, although the analyst will still cover both games.
 Beginning in 1988, Romy Kintanar did the halftime features, entitled "Kaypee at the Half".